Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland. Today it’s a thriving city with over a million citizens.

 Catch an early ferry ride to the island of the gods

-After grabbing a quick bite, your next destination is Miyajima in Hiroshima Bay.
-You can reach the island as early as 6:30 AM.
+After grabbing a quick bite, embark for your next destination: Miyajima in Hiroshima Bay.
+You can reach the island as early as 6:30am.
 With just 24 hours in Hiroshima, it’s important to start early.

-The fastest way to get to the island is to take a train from Hiroshima Station to Miyajimaguchi Station, which puts you right next to the ferry pier.
-The entire trip including the ferry ride is about 40 minutes.
+The fastest way to get to the island is to take a train from Hiroshima Station to Miyajimaguchi Station.
+Exiting Miyajimaguchi will put you right next to the ferry pier.
+The entire trip is about 40 minutes, including the ferry ride.

 Miyajima means “shrine island” and is home to the Itsukushima Shrine.
-The main building and its iconic large torii gate are right in the bay, and, at high tide, give the sense that they are floating.
+The main building and its iconic large torii gate are perched in the bay.
+At high tide, they give the sense that they’re floating.

-The main attraction on the island is the Itsukushima Shrine, a UNESCO World Heritage Site, which takes just a few minutes to reach after getting dropped off by the ferry.
+The main attraction on the island is Itsukushima Shrine.
+This UNESCO World Heritage Site takes just a few minutes to reach after getting dropped off by the ferry.
 Spend some time marveling at the floating torii gate and the shrine buildings before heading toward Mount Misen.

 Ride the ropes to ascend the highest peak on the island

-When you finish taking pictures of the shrine and surrounding buildings, it’s time to head to the highest spot in the island.
+Finished taking pictures of the shrine and surrounding buildings?
+It’s time to head to the highest spot in the island.
 At 500 metres above sea level, Mount Misen offers wide-open views of the surrounding islands and bay.

 Luckily, you don’t need to hike to the summit.
-You can simply catch a ride on the ropeway.
+Simply catch a ride on the ropeway.
 The cable cars take people up and down the mountain with each trip taking only about 15 minutes.

 There isn’t much to do at the top except to take in the sights.
 Within a few minutes, you may want to start making your return trip.